The Sauce and Swag of Alvin Kamara: From Alabama Afterthought to Saints Star

 Back to real time, the play develops in a flash, exactly the way Kamara envisions it, and the running back intuitively scores another touchdown.

 Being able to run through an NFL defense is a special gift.
-Being able to visualize the chaos before it ensues it is a more special gift.
+Being able to visualize the chaos before it ensues is a more special gift.

 Kamara compares it to the scene in the The Matrix in which Keanu Reeves dodges bullets in slow motion.